 - Ask if you can follow up with them to see how the progress is going.
 Maintaining that relationship could pay off.

 A Client breakup doesn’t have to be tense, or awkward.
 It’s all about how you frame and word the conversation.
 There will be cases in which a client breakup may not be so polite, or amicable.
-Sometimes it isn’t mutual and they may not understand why you need to breakup.
+Sometimes it isn’t mutual and they may not understand why you need to go your separate ways.
 The stronger you manage your relationships going into business with someone, the better you can manage a client breakup if it’s necessary.
+Ending bad relationships is always for the best, and will benefit all parties.
+Don’t be afraid to experience a client breakup.
+Sometimes, it’s just the cost of running a business.